dzarlax/todoist_bot/Readme.md

 ## Key Features

 - **Automatic task addition**: The bot accepts text messages and forwards them as new tasks to your Todoist.
 This can be either direct text messages to the bot or messages forwarded from other users.
 Messages sent within a specified timer interval are concatenated into a single task.
+- **Media support**: The bot can handle various types of media (photos, videos, documents, audio, voice messages, stickers, locations, etc.) and include links to these media files in the task description.
 - **Message forwarding**: You can forward messages from other users or from other chats to the bot, and it will automatically add these messages as tasks to your Todoist.
 - **Project identification by user name**: Based on the preliminary setup, the bot associates Telegram users with projects in Todoist, automatically placing tasks in the appropriate projects.
 - **Optional due date addition**: You can configure the bot so that each added task automatically receives a due date — the current date.